 It is through communication and interaction that we all make progress.
 I welcome your feedback, thoughts, ideas, experiences and insights regarding the inclusion of yoga and meditation in your life.

-Four weekly sessions for the Fall Season on Mondays at 11am in the Fellowship Room of St. James United Church, 330 Elizabeth Avenue, St. John's; starting date of Monday, October 16.
-Overall topic will be Consciousness and Change.
+Eight weekly sessions for the winter season on Tuesdays at 11am in the Fellowship Room of St. James United Church, 330 Elizabeth Avenue, St. John's; starting date of Tuesday, February 5.

 If driving, please park for free in the first line nearest to Elizabeth Avenue.
 Anywhere else in the parking lot is liable for a ticket.